Council budget

 - looking after children and young people in care

-- supporting and providing care for vulnerable older people.
+- supporting and providing care for vulnerable older people

-The rest supports services for everyone, like waste collection, street cleaning and lighting, roads and parks, ensuring our neighbourhoods are safe, clean and green for everyone who lives, learns, plays and works here.
+- ensuring our neighbourhoods are safe, clean and green for everyone who lives, learns, plays and works here.

 We also provide funds for OneRen to operate the region's libraries, museums and sports facilities.